tmansuy/HorizonReportsDeveloperDocs/_docs/how-to/externalidentproviders.md

 * *OpenID ClientID*: The ClientID value to send to the OpenID Connect authentication server.

 * *OpenID ClientSecret*: The secret key value to send to the OpenID Connect authentication server.

+## Tenant Support With OIDC

+If you have tenants enabled for a project, you can still use external authentication.
+In this case, during the connection/authorization process, the Identity Provider must tell Horizon Reports what tenant the current user belongs to.
+To do this, attach a tenant claim (for an existing tenant) to the ID Token the IdP server returns during authentication.
+If there's no tenant attached, or the tenant that's attached doesn't exist, the login attempt will be rejected.

 # Facebook